JulianErt/homelab/README.md

 # My homelab setup
 this is a *work in progress*.
-I still have a much to update and add!
+I still have much to update and add!

 # Hardware